 Artanis is an 11″ 2015 MacBook Air I purchased in March 2015 and use for tasks requiring more computing power or flexibility than my tablet can provide.
 Although I’ll never purchase an Apple desktop, I have to give props to their notebook line.
 They’re elegant, reliable, and very consumer friendly!
 I plan to stick to their compact line of notebooks for the foreseeable future, since I always have my desktop for more power intense tasks.

 Dabbling in the Android tablet arena over many years, I never found the experience I was looking for.
-It was time to expand my realm of mobile platforms to include iOS, so I purchased the 32 GB iPad Pro in January 2017 with an Apple Pencil and ultimately the Logitech Create keyboard (I alternate based on my needs) to round out this powerful, portable device.
+It was time to expand my realm of mobile platforms to include iOS, so I purchased the iPad Pro in January 2017 with an Apple Pencil and ultimately the Logitech Create keyboard (I alternate based on my needs) to round out this powerful, portable device.
 It’s definitely my go-to at work or while studying.

 Music is such an important part of my life.
 I’m always listening to something while studying, on my commute to work, at the gym, and even around the apartment.
 For years I opted for cheap, in-ear buds which kept falling out, hurt after continued use, and in retrospect, had horrible sound quality.
 I’m not a hardcore audiophile, but after buying these Bose QC 35 headphones in September 2016, it’s hard to use anything else.
 They’re comfortable, the noise-cancelling technology is unrivaled, and they sound fantastic!
 The fact that they’re wireless (bluetooth) was also incredibly important to me as cords were constantly getting pulled during my workouts and commutes.
 The price point is high, but like they say, you get what you pay for!

-This car is a toy I’ve owned longer than anything else on this list, and through the years, I’ve tinkered with its engine, suspension, electronics, battery, radiator, alternator, pumps, brakes, wheels, headlights, and interior to expand my knowledge about cars by living as a pseudo-mechanic.
+This BMW Z4 is a toy I’ve owned longer than anything else on this list, and through the years, I’ve tinkered with its engine, suspension, electronics, battery, radiator, alternator, pumps, brakes, wheels, headlights, and interior to expand my knowledge about cars by living as a pseudo-mechanic.
 It’s also one of my primary outlets of stress relief after a long shift.
 Here are some posts with tweaks to the car. (link here)